 SEND support should be adapted or replaced depending on how effective it has been in achieving the agreed outcomes.
-Where, despite the school having taken relevant and purposeful action to identify, assess and meet the SEND of the child, the child has not made expected progress, the school or parents/carers should consider requesting an Education, Health and Care assessment.
+Where, despite the school having taken relevant and purposeful action to identify, assess and meet the SEND of the child or young person, the child or young person has not made expected progress, the school or parents/carers should consider requesting an Education, Health and Care assessment

-School request for an Education, Health and Care Plan (EHCP)
+School request for an Education, Health and Care Plan (EHCP) For a very small number of children, SEND Support might not meet their needs

-For a very small number of children, SEND Support might not meet their needs If a child has not made expected progress, despite quality first teaching and a period of effective support and interventions using the graduated approach, in agreement with the parents/carers, if appropriate the school may request the Local Authority to conduct an assessment of education, health and care needs to determine whether it is necessary to prepare an Education, Health and Care Plan (EHCP) for the child.
+If a child has not made expected progress, despite quality first teaching and a period of effective support and interventions using the graduated approach, in agreement with the parents/carers, if appropriate the school may request the local authority to conduct an assessment of education, health and care needs to determine whether it is necessary to prepare an Education, Health and Care Plan (EHCP) for the child.
 An EHCP should be created for the child if the special educational provision required to meet the child's needs cannot reasonably be provided from within the resources normally available to school.